 Since my freshman year, I have been a part of the backstage team, the tech team, and the set and design team creating much of the props and sets.
 This year, I became the leader of the set and design team.

-My background experiences have helped me as a leader to provide effective insight to my teammates to solve problems and create ideas from tech to design to set movements during the performance.
-I utilized my past experiences to extrapolate ideas while contextualizing them to the present situations.
-For example, I helped the tech team decide which color lighting to use for different scenes based on my prior knowledge of how the lights will affect the ambiance and the look of the set and costumes.
-Furthermore, I also helped the set and prop teams figure out which materials they could use and provided some suggestions such as which materials, tools, and colors they should use as well as how they could approach creating it.
+My background experiences have helped me to provide effective insight for my teammates: solving problems and creating ideas from tech to design to set movements during the performance.
+For example, I helped the tech team decide which color lighting to use for different scenes based on my prior knowledge of how the lights affected the ambiance and the look of the set and costumes.
+Furthermore, I also guided the set and prop on how to create and decide the types of materials, tools, and colors to use for the set.

 As a leader, I also leveraged my past setbacks to become more adept in anticipating potential problems and resolving conflicts that arise.
 For instance, there were some minor conflicts between the costume and set team as there were miscommunications between members.
-I gathered both teams together to listen to the chronology from both sides and to understand their thought process.
-When mediating the discussion, I helped clarify ideas and intentions that each team had come up with and pointed out several aspects where they diverged.
-I then reminded both teams about the vision of the project to set the framework of our priorities; I used the framework as a reference point to discuss their disagreements.
-Together, we discussed how we could better combine costumes, lighting, and set together in a way that works harmoniously.
-With these discussions, both teams had a clearer direction.
+Realizing that being objective was crucial, I always paid attention to the chronology from both sides.
+During the mediation, I helped clarify ideas and intentions that each team had come up with and pointed out several aspects where they diverged.
+I then reminded both teams about the vision of the project, using it as a framework to discuss their disagreements.
+Together, we clarified how we could better combine costumes, lighting, and set together in a way that worked harmoniously so that everyone had a clearer direction.

 As a leader, I have been able to resolve disputes between members by improving communication and contributing to group efforts by providing direction and vision, sharing input and advice, and assisting my team in the creation process of all the sets and props needed for the production.